brunchinatorMaster/brunchinatorBackEnd/docs/reviews/createReviewForPreexistingPlace.md

 The handler calls `getPlaceByPlaceId()` to check if a place with the provided `placeId` already exists in DynamoDB.

 - Error Handling:
-  * If there is an error fetching the place, an AWSErrorResponse is returned.
+  * If there is an error fetching the place, an `AWSErrorResponse` is returned.

-- Assumption for New Review:
+- Existing Place Found:
-  * In this scenario, no matching place is found, meaning the user is reviewing this place for the first time.
+  * In this scenario, the place exists, and the review will be added to update its ratings.

-### 3. Add Review for a New Place
+### 3. Update Place and Add Review
-Since the place does not exist, `reviewsHandler.addReview()` calls `reviewsHandler.addPlaceAndAddReview()`.
+Since the place exists, `reviewsHandler.addReview()` calls `reviewsHandler.updatePlaceAndAddReview()`.

-### 4. Create a New Place
+### 4. Recalculate Ratings
-Inside `addPlaceAndAddReview()`, the method calls `placesUtils.createNewPlaceFromReview(review)`-.
+Inside `updatePlaceAndAddReview()`, the following steps occur:

-- Functionality:
+- The function calls `recalculateRatingsForAddingReviewToPlace(review, place)`, which:
-  * This function extracts relevant properties from the review and creates a new place object.
+  * Computes new values for the place's bloody and burger ratings using the helper function `addToAverage`.
-  * The new place is initialized with one review.
+  * Calculates the new overall rating using `findAverageOf`
-  * The overall rating is calculated using the `findAverageOf` helper.
+- The `numberOfReviews` property of the place is incremented by one to reflect the addition of the new review.

-### 5. Validate New Place
+### 5. Validate Updated Place
-The newly created place object is validated against `VALIDATE_CREATE_PLACE_SCHEMA` (from `placesSchemas.js`).
+The updated place object is validated against `VALIDATE_UPDATE_PLACE_SCHEMA` (from `placesSchemas.js`).

 - Outcome:
   * If validation fails, a BadSchemaResponse is returned.